-Prerequisite: CHE 103 or 111, 103L or 111L, 104 or 113, 104L or 113L; MAT 124 or higher.
+Prerequisite: CHE 104 or 113; MAT 124 or higher

-Co-requisite: NSC209A or BIO212.
+Co-requisite: NSC209 or BIO212.

 This course provides an overview of the physiological responses acute and chronic exercise training.
 Topics will include oxygen delivery and utilization, energy systems, training adaptations in different environments.
 We will also focus on the demands of exercise and how routine exercise (i.e., exercise training) affects health and performance.
 The lab portion of this class will focus on the standard measurements in exercise physiology.
 This course does not fulfill the exercise physiology requirement for exercise science majors.